ethereum-optimism/design-docs/ecosystem/sendRawTransactionConditional/proposal.md

 # Summary

-By providing an auxilliary transaction submission mechanism, [eth_sendRawTransactionConditional](https://notes.ethereum.org/@yoav/SkaX2lS9j), we can enable Bundlers to submit [Entrypoint](https://eips.ethereum.org/EIPS/eip-4337#entrypoint-definition) transactions with stronger guarantees, avoiding costly inadvertent reverts.
+By providing an auxiliary transaction submission mechanism, [eth_sendRawTransactionConditional](https://notes.ethereum.org/@yoav/SkaX2lS9j), we can enable Bundlers to submit [Entrypoint](https://eips.ethereum.org/EIPS/eip-4337#entrypoint-definition) transactions with stronger guarantees, avoiding costly inadvertent reverts.
 The endpoint is an extension to `eth_sendRawTransaction` with the added ability to attach a conditional.
 The conditional are a set of options that specify requirements for inclusion, otherwise rejected out of protocol.

 We can implement this endpoint in op-geth with an additional layer of external validation to ensure this endpoint is safe from DoS, does not supersede `eth_sendRawTransaction`, and can be deprecated if native account abstraction efforts in the future absolves the need for this endpoint.